A theme of tolerance, inclusion at this year’s Tony Awards

 One by one, the winners of “The Band’s Visit” referenced the show’s themes of acceptance and finding a common humanity.
 Tony Shalhoub, named best actor in a musical, spoke of his father’s arrival at Ellis Island from Lebanon in 1920.
 “May we, their descendants, never lose sight of what they taught us,” he said.
 Ari’el Stachel, who won for best featured actor, praised the show for “telling a small story about Arabs and Israelis getting along, at a time that we need that more than ever.”
 Addressing his parents in the audience, Stachel, whose father was born in Israel, confessed that “for so many years of my life I pretended I was not a Middle Eastern person.”

 The show also won awards for its luminous lead actress, Katrina Lenk, and its director, book and score, among others.
 Producer Orin Wolf said the message was one of unity, in a world that “more and more seems bent on amplifying our differences.”
 Composer David Yazbek, speaking later at the Tony after-party, said the show had special resonance amid “the climate of divisiveness that we’re seeing.”
-The show isn’t just about Jews and Arabs, he said; “It’s about any tribes that have figured out reasons to be at odds with each other.”
+The show isn’t just about Jews and Arabs, he said, “It’s about any tribes that have figured out reasons to be at odds with each other.”

 Most Read Nation & World Stories